 Richard Bevan’s jockey career comprises a blend of amateur and conditional rides in National Hunt Racing.
 His accomplishments started as an amateur rider, where from 84 rides, he secured five wins and ranked 19th in the 1987/88 Amateur Riders Championship.
 His racing activities continued as a professional conditional jockey, and from 271 rides, he achieved 11 wins, 35 second places, 45 thirds.
 He finished 94th in the National Hunt Jockeys Championship for the 1989/90 season.

-Bevan’s foray into point-to-point racing showcased his versatility, garnering five wins, including a notable victory at Aintree.
+Bevan’s foray into point-to-point racing showcased his versatility, achieving five wins, including a notable victory at Aintree.

 Additionally, Richard Bevan marked his entry into National Hunt victories with an impressive win at Uttoxeter Racecourse on Midlands Grand National day in 1987 aboard Crowecopper, a horse with historical significance as also being the last winner ridden by Roy ‘RF’ Davies.